 - A final tip that is not part of Teamspeak.
 You need to correctly set the volume of your microphone and speakers.
 You can do this via the Volume Controller in Windows (the small speaker incon in the notification area).
 Under Microphone – Advanced, make sure Microphone Boost is disabled.
 Then, Go to Options – Properties – Adjust Volume For: Recording.
 Make sure the checkbox for Microphone is checked.
 Click ok.
 Next, make sure the volume of Microphone is high enough.

 That’s it for the Teamspeak setup article.
 If you have questions, you can post here.
 We are not involved with the Teamspeak project and so, we won’t be able to answer all questions as gurus of Teamspeak would do.
 But we’ll try to help if we can.
 Awaiting your comments and suggestions, like if you know a better voice communication software.
+For an exciting gaming experience with seamless gameplay, don’t forget to download joker123 and take your gaming to the next level!

 And please, no Ventrilo vs Teamspeak flame wars in the comments! 😛